hammerheim-game/hammerheim-rules/3-equipment.md

 Elves.
 The Metal which comes from this Cold Forging technique is call Cold Metal.
 Special Rules
-Save: Cold Metal Armour gives the wearer a 5+ basic save, and does not slow him down if he is also armed with a shield.
+Save: Cold Metal Armor gives the wearer a 5+ basic save, and does not slow him down if he is also armed with a shield.
-The Cold Metal Armour is so light and strong that other armour giving the wear has more movement.
-Cold Metal Armour gives the wear a -1 to hit in Close Combat.
+The Cold Metal Armor is so light and strong that other armor giving the wear has more movement.
+Cold Metal Armor gives the wear a -1 to hit in Close Combat.
-### Dark Steel Armour
+### Dark Steel Armor

-Dark Steel armour like Dark Steel Weapons are forged in the city of Hag Graef, the Dark Crag.
+Dark Steel armor like Dark Steel Weapons are forged in the city of Hag Graef, the Dark Crag.
 They are fashioned from Black steel, a rare form of steel found deep within the mountains around the city.
 Special Rules
-Save: Dark Steel armour gives the wearer a 5+ basic save, and does not slow him down if he is also armed with a shield.
+Save: Dark Steel armor gives the wearer a 5+ basic save, and does not slow him down if he is also armed with a shield.
-The Dark Steel Armour is stronger that other armour, Dark Steel Armour gives the wear a -1 to wound in Close Combat.
+The Dark Steel Armor is stronger that other armor, Dark Steel Armor gives the wear a -1 to wound in Close Combat.
 ### Elven Cloak

 Made from the hair of Elven maidens and interwoven with living